haslersn/multipars/README.md

 Below we show the required arguments to run on abovementioned VMs `pets177-base` and `pets281-base`.

+**Warning:** the benchmarks can take multiple hours to finish running, so it's recommended to run them in a detachable console such as screen or tmux.

 We configured the uplink on these VMs to have a limit of 50 Mbit/s and a delay of 50 ms (= 100 ms RTT between the VMs).
 This corresponds to our WAN setup in Figure 7(a).